 Allergens are placed on Finn chambers and applied on the back.
 Patches are removed at 48 hours, and final results are read 48-72 hours later.
 Grading of the reactions is completed based on the International Contact Dermatitis Research Group guidelines.

 Weak positive (+)

 Compliance with avoidance is important.
 The key to avoidance is proper evaluation and detection of causative allergen.
 Wear appropriate clothing to protect against irritants at home and in a work environment.

-A topical steroid is used to reduce the inflammation.
-Antihistamines such as hydroxyzine and cetirizine are recommended for controlling the pruritus.
-Cool compresses with calamine can also be given to stop itching.
+Topical corticosteroids may be used to reduce the inflammation.
+Antihistamines such as hydroxyzine and cetirizine are recommended to control pruritus.
 Systemic steroids are advised in severe cases but should be tapered gradually to prevent recurrences.
 Friction should be avoided as well as the use of soaps, perfumes, and dyes.
 Emollients are used for hydrating the skin.
-Tacrolimus and pimecrolimus ointment are immunomodulating drugs that inhibit calcineurin and is helpful in allergic contact dermatitis.
-Azathioprine, cyclosporine are immunosuppressive drugs which are used in chronic and resistant cases.
+Tacrolimus ointment and pimecrolimus cream are immunomodulating drugs that inhibit calcineurin and are helpful in allergic contact dermatitis.